Funafuti, Tuvalu Guide

 Funafuti Lagoon

-The Funafuti Lagoon is the heart of the atoll, offering stunning views and various water activities.
-Take a boat trip to explore the lagoon's many islets, go fishing, or simply relax on the shore and soak up the sun.
-The lagoon's calm waters and picturesque scenery make it a perfect spot for relaxation and recreation.
+The Funafuti Lagoon is the heart of the atoll, offering stunning views and a variety of water activities.
+Take a boat trip to explore the different islets, go fishing, or simply relax on the sandy shores.
+The calm, turquoise waters are perfect for swimming and snorkeling.
+Enjoy the breathtaking sunsets over the lagoon, creating unforgettable memories of your Tuvaluan adventure.

 Tuvalu National Library